Q-Complex/al-quran-app/README.md

 ## Overview

-The Quran Application is a modern, cross-platform mobile and web application designed to provide users with a seamless and customizable Quran reading experience.
+The Quran Application is a modern, cross-platform mobile application designed to provide users with a seamless and customizable Quran reading experience.
 Utilizing advanced technologies and industry-standard best practices, the application supports multiple languages, customizable themes, and text directions.
 Our mission is to make the Quran accessible and understandable to a global audience.

 ## Screenshots